• Skip to main content

 How To Make Instant Pot Chocolate Pudding

-In a large bowl, whisk the large egg yolks, brown sugar, cocoa, vanilla extract and salt.
-Whisk until combined and set aside.
+In a large bowl, whisk together the egg yolks, brown sugar, cocoa powder, vanilla and salt until smooth.

-Pour the pudding mixture into a round 6- or 7-inch cake pan or soufflé dish and cover with foil.
-Pour 1 1/2 cups water into the Instant Pot.
-Place pan on trivet and lower into Instant Pot.
+Pour the pudding mixture into a 6- or 7-inch cake pan or soufflé dish and cover tightly with foil.
+Pour 1 1/2 cups water into the Instant Pot and place the pan on the trivet inside.

-Carefully remove the trivet and pan from the pot.
-Remove foil and stir pudding.
-Cover with foil again and refrigerate for a minimum of 2 hours before serving.
-Serve with whipped cream and chocolate shavings, if desired.
+Carefully remove the pan from the Instant Pot and stir the pudding until smooth.
+Cover again and refrigerate for at least 2 hours before serving.
+Top with whipped cream or chocolate shavings if desired.

 Bowls of chocolate pudding and whipped cream with Instant Pot